-- n The evaluation;
+- The evaluation;

-- n The donor search;
+- The donor search;

-- n The organ procurement/tissue harvest; and
+- The organ procurement/tissue harvest; and

-- n The transplant.
+- The transplant.

 See organ/tissue transplants in Covered services and supplies for information about precertification requirements.
 CIGNA will then complete the utilization review.
 You, the physician, and the facility will receive a letter confirming the results of the utilization review.